 Director of Operations

 Susan comes to PACT from a diverse educational and work background.
-She owned a pet sitting business for 17 years, has a Masters in Nonprofit Management, and years of experience working in the nonprofit field.
+Sue has a Masters in Nonprofit Management, and years of experience working in the nonprofit field.
+She has also owned a pet sitting business for 17 years.
 Sue has volunteered with different rescues throughout her life and loves taking care of bottle baby kittens.
-Sue owns 1 dog who was initially a foster but fell in love and adopted him within hours of having him.
-She also has numerous cats that came from different sources, 2 came from her vet, 2 foster fails, and 3 simply decided they lived with her.
 In her role at PACT, Sue will be working with Foster Families, helping us raise awareness and identify new streams of financial and volunteer support, and enhancing communications through print, e-news, and social media.
 Can be reached at firstname.lastname@example.org

 Community Outreach Manager